dunleavyjack/dunleavyjack/README.md

 # Hello ☁️

-I'm a Senior Software Engineer & Team Lead at 7-Eleven's R&D division, leading the feature development and deployment of our first self-checkout platform in the U.S.
+I'm a Senior Software Engineer & Team Lead at 7-Eleven's R&D department, leading the feature development and deployment of our first self-checkout platform in the U.S.